 Recently in the highly competitive world of Lightning Protection a number of companies have adapted their business model to ensure they are always well positioned to secure the annual test and inspection of lightning protection systems.

-This business model sees companies awarded the test &inspection of lightning protection systems prepared to do this work resulting in a significant financial loss.
-This approach is then balanced by attempting to recoup the initial loss incurred doing the test & inspection, by hiding the loss in the quotation submitted for remedial repairs or improvements identified following completion of the test and inspection.
+This business model sees companies awarded the test and inspection of lightning protection systems prepared to do this work resulting in a significant financial loss.
+This approach is then balanced by attempting to recoup the initial loss incurred doing the test and inspection, by hiding the loss in the quotation submitted for remedial repairs or improvements identified following completion of the test and inspection.